creynaud/hands-on-django-doc/source/home.rst

 Ok, cool, but this is not an html page.
 Let's create an html file for this home page.

 Create a file named index.html.
 It should reside in notes/templates/notes/ under your project root directory, so create the intermediate folders too.
+The notes folder under templates is used to provide some kind of namespace for the templates, to avoid conflicts on the template file names.

 .. code-block:: html